anonaddy/addy.io/source/_articles/failed-deliveries/what-is-a-failed-delivery-and-why-do-they-occur.md

 A **failed delivery** is any email event where addy.io cannot complete normal delivery-processing, either because forwarding to your [recipient](/help/adding-a-recipient/) fails (**outbound bounce**), an inbound message is rejected before acceptance (**inbound rejection**), or an inbound message is accepted but quarantined as spam (**inbound quarantined**). addy.io records these so you can review the reason, [view or download](/help/downloading-and-viewing-a-failed-delivery/) stored messages when available, and fix the issue-for example by updating a recipient address, freeing mailbox space, or resolving sender authentication problems.
 See [Terminology](/help/terminology/#failed-deliveries) for the short definition.
 This article explains each failed delivery type and common reasons they occur.

-## The different types of failed deliveries
+<h2 id="the-different-types-of-failed-deliveries">The different types of failed deliveries</h2>

 There are **three different types** of failed deliveries on addy.io: